 DISEASE SYMPTOMS INCUBATIO N PERIOD USUAL SCHOOL ACTION AND COMMENTS ON COMMUNICABILITY SOURCE OF INFECTION AND MODE OF TRANSMISSION Pink Eye (Conjunctivitis) Redness of conjunctiva.
 May or may not have purulent discharge.
 Eye irritation.
 24-72 hours Refer for medical diagnosis and treatment of purulent drainage.
 Communicability depends on agent.
 May remain in school unless purulent drainage.
 Most are viral in etiology; some bacterial.
 May be spread through hand-eye contact.
 Redness of eye may also be results of allergic reaction.
 Ringworm Body (Tinea Corporis) Ring-shaped or irregular lesion with elevated vesicular or scaly borders.
 May show central clearing.
 May become inflamed and crusted.
 1-3 weeks Communicable as long as fungi can be recovered.
 Treated with over the counter antifungal ointment.
 Contact with human or animal infected with the fungus or its spores and by contact with contaminated articles.
 Scabies Itching, scratch marks or burrow marks.
 Common sites are thighs, beltline, wrists, elbow, webs of fingers.
 Scratching may cause secondary infections or rash.
 Days to weeks Exclude from school until adequately treated.
 Communicable until treated.
 Family should be examined.
 Mite is transferred by direct contact with an infected person and to a limited extent, undergarments or soiled sheets freshly contaminated by an infected person.
 Strep Throat, Scarlet Fever, Scarlatina Fever, sore throat, headache, nausea, vomiting.
-(If associated with rash it is called Scarlet Fever/Scarlatina) If positive for strep, exclude from school until 24 hours after antibiotic treatment is started and until clinically well.
+(If associated with rash it is called Scarlet Fever/Scarlatina) 1-3 days If positive for strep, exclude from school until 24 hours after antibiotic treatment is started and until clinically well.
 Communicable until 24 hours after treatment is started.
 Exclude until fever is less than 100 degrees for 24 hours.
 Bacteria spread directly from nose or throat discharges of infected persons.
-Fifth Disease Characteristic rash "slapped cheek" redness of cheeks.
-Rash often later found on arms, upper body, legs.
-Very fine lacy appearance.
-Sometimes fever or sore throat.
-4-21 days If other rash-causing illnesses are ruled out, there is no need to exclude.
-Most contagious before onset of rash.
+Fifth Disease "slapped cheek"are ruled out, there is no n exclude.redness of cheeks.exclude.Rash often later2.
+Treat fever and sore throa over the counter pain med body, legs.
+Very finebody, legs.
+Very fine(non aspirin).lacy appearance.3.
+Pregnant women exposed exclude.2.
+Treat fever and sore throat with over the counter pain medicine (non aspirin).3.
+Pregnant women exposed to Fifth Disease should contact Most contagious before onset of rash.
 Spread from nose and throat discharge.
 Thoroughly wash hands with soap and warm running water.
 Dispose of soiled tissues.
 Hand, Foot and Mouth Disease Lesions (blisters) in mouth, on palms of hand, soles of feet with low grade fever.
-3-5 days Spread via oral-fecal route.
+3-5 days Exclude from school till fever is normal for 24 hours.
+Lesions may still be present Use non-aspirin products to treat fever.
+Spread via oral-fecal route.
 Good hand washing.
 Cover nose and mouth when coughing and sneezing.